j-easy/easy-props/README.md

 ## Latest news

-* 18/09/2020: Version 3.1.0 is now released with a number of new features and enhancements!
+* 15/11/2020: Version 4.0.0 is now released!
 You can find all details about the changes in the [release notes](https://github.com/j-easy/easy-props/releases).

 ## What is Easy Props?